nikolai4D/frontEndFramework/README.md

 ```

 The Home view should now be the default view of your app (as its the first one of the routes list).
 Typing any url should send you to it, a view with only one h1 saying "Home".

-## Adding a guard to a route:

-When creating the router, in the provide routes, you can add the guard as the third parameter as follows: ```route("home", Home, myGuard)```

 ## Component creation: